 Our professionals have a well-deserved reputation among judges, court personnel, and other attorneys, because we are always prepared and we always work in the best interest of our clients.
 We never forget that you have a choice when it comes to legal representation, and your trust has an immense value to us.
 Right now, we invite you to take a few moments to explore our website and acclimate yourself with us a little better.

-There are basically two components in a divorce order: property division provisions and child custody provisions.
+There are basically two components in a divorce order: property division provisions and child-related provisions.
 The marital estate must be divided "equitably," which is not necessarily the same thing as "equally."
-Child custody and support orders must be in the best interests of the child(ren).
+Parental responsibilities (child custody) and child support orders must be in the best interests of the child(ren).
 Non-divorce orders, such as a paternity determination, may look much the same, but they may have a more narrow focus.

 When you are ready to take control of your family law or divorce matter, contact Pesce Law Group, P.C. at 630-352-2240 for a free consultation.